-For instance, let’s say you have an IO loan of $300,000.
-You would be required to pay the interest charged each month, which on a current home loan of around 7%, equates to $1,750 per month.
+For instance, let’s say you have an IO loan of $809,201 over 30 years.
+You would be required to pay the interest charged each month, which on a current home loan of around 4.5%, equates to $1,852 per month.

 If you switch to an interest-only loan, you can use that extra cash to pay for other living expenses.
-Alternatively, you might need the cash to meet a short-term financial responsibility such as an unexpected dentist bill, or to boost your savings in the bank so you have a buffer to help deal with future emergencies.
+Alternatively, you might need the cash to meet a short-term financial responsibility such as an unexpected bill, or to boost your savings so you have a buffer to help deal with future emergencies.

-When you’re ready you can transfer back to a standard P & I mortgage product, but in the meantime, you’re under less pressure when making your mortgage repayments
+When you’re ready you can transfer back to a standard P & I mortgage product, but in the meantime you’re under less pressure when making your mortgage repayments each month.

 Keep in mind that just because you opt for an interest-only loan, that doesn’t meant you can’t make payments off the principal.